bsaichary/Azure-Linux-VM-Creation-setup-selfhost-agent-detail-guide/README.md

 This Repo guides you through each step using images with markups for creating a linux virtual machine in Azure portal. and also guides you how to login to the virtual machine using ssh key from your local command prompt or git.

+Additionally i will guide you through steps for creating self-host agent for using it in Azure DevOps CICD for running pipeline.

 ## **Let's get started**

 Go to -> **Azure portal** -> search **virtual machine** -> open **virtual machine** ->